Books & More for Santa Cruz Readers...

 By: Andrew Greig

 Most mountaineering writers are mountaineers first.
 Poet and novelist Andrew Greig did it the opposite way: he joined an attempt on the “unclimbable” Mustagh Tower as expedition scribe, and emerged a mountaineer.
-Summit Fever, his account of that expedition, is an idiosyncratic classic.
-Greig may have driven his companions crazy ...
+His account of that expedition is an idiosyncratic classic.
+Greig may have driven his companions crazy with his ...
 [Read more]

 Tags: non-fiction, biography, travel